-The Company will not accept funds until commitments for \$7,500,000 are received from outside investors.
-This threshold amount will be reduced by the amount of any tax credit equity received.
+The Company will not accept funds until commitments for \$7,500,000 are received from outside investors-and accepted by the Company.
+Acceptance of subscriptions is in the Company's sole discretion.
 The Company may increase the total offering amount in its sole discretion.
-If the minimum subscription amount of \$7,500,000 is received on or before 5:00 p.m.
-Pacific Standard Time on March 15, 2016, the Company, in its sole discretion, will accept subscription agreements and payment from investors.
+If the minimum subscription amount of \$7,500,000 is received, the Company, in its sole discretion, will accept subscription agreements and payment from investors.

-The Company expects closing of the offering to occur promptly on March 31, 2016, or any earlier date by which the offering is fully subscribed.
 Each investor will be required to remit by wire transfer or check an amount equal to 25% of the purchase price for its subscribed-for A Units at closing.
-The balance of investor commitments will be payable as needed during Project development, with not less than 10 business days' prior written notice from the Company or the Manager.
-Investors should expect to fund their entire commitments within 60 days of closing.
+The balance of investor commitments will be payable as needed during Project development, with not less than 10ten business days' prior written notice from the Company or the Manager.
+DAP.
+Investors should expect to fund their entire commitments within 6030 days of closing.